zaynaraf/Natura/README.md

 Natura is an advanced AI-powered skincare assistant designed for personalized natural remedy recommendations.
 This project combines cutting-edge large language models (LLMs) with a Retrieval-Augmented Generation (RAG) pipeline to deliver precise, contextually grounded skincare advice tailored to individual skin profiles.

-Built with OpenChat 3.5 (4-bit quantized) and integrated with a structured remedy database, Natura demonstrates a robust implementation of conversational AI in the wellness domain.
+Built with OpenChat 3.5 (4-bit quantized), and enhanced by fine tuning with QLORA on natural remedies and integrated with a structured remedy database, Natura demonstrates a robust implementation of conversational AI in the wellness domain.

 ---